Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization

 The results are shown in Fig.~\ref{pic:invariant_representation_officehome} and Fig.~\ref{pic:invariant_representation}.
 In contrast, the lower source-target domain divergence achieved by our proposed IMT proves its effectiveness in mitigating the distributional discrepancy in visual representation.

-\textbf{The effectiveness of Worst Explicit Representation Alignment (WERA).} Our WERA module achieves 0.58\%, 0.46\%, 0.47\%, 1.65\%, and 0.84\% improvements without GAT sub-module (see $3^{rd}$ row and $4^{th}$ row in Tab.~\ref{tab:2_analysis_abolution}) and achieves 0.67\%, 1.05\%, 1.23\%, 2.96\%, and 2.19\% improvements with GAT (see $3^{rd}$ row and $8^{th}$ row in Tab.~\ref{tab:2_analysis_abolution}).
+\textbf{The effectiveness of Worst Explicit Representation Alignment (WERA).} Our WERA module achieves improvements of 1.28\%, 4.93\%, 2.11\%, 10.24\%, and 1.68\% over the baseline (see $1^{st}$ and $4^{th}$ rows in Tab.~\ref{tab:2_analysis_abolution}), with corresponding $t$-values ranging from 9.17 to 52.90 and all two-tailed $p$-values below 0.01, confirming statistically significant gains across all datasets.
+When combined with the GAT sub-module, WERA further improves performance by 1.05\%, 3.63\%, 1.16\%, 10.37\%, and 1.03\% (see $2^{nd}$ and $8^{th}$ rows in Tab.~\ref{tab:2_analysis_abolution}), with $t$-values between 11.66 and 35.50 and all $p$-values $<$ 0.01, demonstrating strong statistical significance.
 This observation indicates that we can better mitigate the distribution discrepancies between the source and target domain.
-Furthermore, we conduct experiments to evaluate whether the stylization prompt $\hat{\mathcal{A}}$ (compared to the existing data augmentation method: \emph{i.e.} Mixstyle) can bring additional improvements.
-The results are shown in Tab.~\ref{tab5:analysis_rrl}.
-The incorporation of the stylization prompt $\hat{\mathcal{A}}$ yields a notable performance improvement compared to using the fixed value for $\hat{\mathcal{A}}$ by 0.60\% Avg-acc across all datasets.
+Furthermore, we conduct additional experiments to evaluate whether the proposed stylization prompt $\hat{\mathcal{A}}$ can provide further improvements compared with the existing data augmentation method (i.e., MixStyle).
+As shown in Tab.~\ref{tab5:analysis_rrl}, incorporating the learnable stylization prompt $\hat{\mathcal{A}}$ leads to a consistent performance gain, surpassing both the learnable $\gamma/\beta$ formulation and the fixed $\hat{\mathcal{A}}$ variant by 0.52\% and 0.60\% in average accuracy across all datasets, respectively.
 Additionally, the visualization of source-target divergence in Fig.~\ref{pic:invariant_representation} further validate the WERA module's efficacy in aligning domain distributions.